Erebus Glacier Tongue

-The Erebus Ice Tongue (more often called "Erebus Glacier Tongue") is a mountain outlet glacier and the seaward extension of Erebus Glacier from Ross Island.
+The Erebus Glacier Tongue is a mountain outlet glacier and the seaward extension of Erebus Glacier from Ross Island.
 It projects 11 km into McMurdo Sound from the Ross Island coastline near Cape Evans, Antarctica.
 The glacier tongue varies in thickness from 50 m at the snout to 300 m at the point where it is grounded on the shoreline.
-Explorers from Robert F. Scott's Discovery Expedition (1901–1904) named and charted the ice tongue.
+Explorers from Robert F. Scott's Discovery Expedition (1901–1904) named and charted the glacier tongue.

-Erebus Ice Tongue is about 10 m high and is centred upon 77.6 degrees south latitude, 166.75 degrees east longitude.
-The portion of the ice tongue extending beyond the shoreline or grounding line floats upon the water.
+Erebus Glacier Tongue is about 10 m high and is centred upon 77.6 degrees south latitude, 166.75 degrees east longitude.
+The portion of the glacier tongue extending beyond the shoreline or grounding line floats upon the water.

 Ice tongues emerge when a glacier ice stream flows rapidly (relative to surrounding ice) into the sea or a lake, usually in a protected area.
-For instance, Capes Evans and Royds extending from Ross Island protect the Erebus Ice Tongue from the open waters of the Ross Sea.
+For instance, Capes Evans and Royds extending from Ross Island protect the Erebus Glacier Tongue from the open waters of the Ross Sea.
 Hut Point Peninsula to the south helps deflect icebergs propelled by prevailing southerly winds.

 The long, narrow Erebus ice stream drains from the western slope of Mount Erebus, an active volcano rising 3794 m in elevation.
 The mountain constantly replenishes the glacial ice stream, as annual snow fall exceeds annual snow melt.
-The Erebus Ice Tongue is a dynamic structure subject to a host of internal and external stresses which affect its shape, size, and durability.
+The Erebus Glacier Tongue is a dynamic structure subject to a host of internal and external stresses which affect its shape, size, and durability.

-Ice tongue harbors
+Harbors

-The frozen sea ice of Erebus Bay surrounding the Erebus Ice Tongue typically breaks out during the summer.
-This exposes the ice tongue to pounding waves from McMurdo Sound.
+The frozen sea ice of Erebus Bay surrounding the Erebus Glacier Tongue typically breaks out during the summer.
+This exposes the glacier tongue to pounding waves from McMurdo Sound.

-Moreover, such wave action also impacts the ice caves accessed along the leading edges of the ice tongue.
+Moreover, such wave action also impacts the ice caves accessed along the leading edges of the glacier tongue.
 The ice caves include inter-locked crevasses covered by snow bridges.
 The ice caves are a popular attraction for residents from nearby the McMurdo Station and Scott Base research stations.
 Visitors report observing stalactite-like icicles on the cave ceilings, as well as intricate ice crystals.
 Sunlight filtering through ice into the caves bathes the interiors with diffuse blue light.

-Contemporary cave explorers who squeezed through a narrow tunnel several hundred feet long to emerge into a large cavern describe their Erebus Ice Tongue experience as:
+Contemporary cave explorers who squeezed through a narrow tunnel several hundred feet long to emerge into a large cavern describe their Erebus Glacier Tongue experience as:

 Sitting quietly we absorb the natural beauty.
 Suddenly, we hear the low grinding noise of the glacier moving and the three of us instinctively look at the narrow opening.
 Without saying a word we realize that it wouldn’t take much for the entrance to collapse and become sealed and trap us here.
 One by one we slowly exit.
 Steve later finds a cave that will safely hold all 10 of us.
 With childlike enthusiasm we explore the glacial cathedral with walls of deep blue ice.
 Breaking off pieces of ice, 10 or 20,000 years old, we melt it in our mouths and savour the taste of pure, uncontaminated water.